 - Gun Violence Anthropology: AAA and the NRA (December 26, 2012) was a round-up of anthropologists writing on gun control after Newtown.
 I also pleaded for a gun violence statement from the American Anthropological Association.

-- Semi-Automatic Anthropology: Yes, the guns really do matter (December 19, 2012) made the case that gun control is a relatively simple issue for anthropologists to address.
+- Semi-Automatic Anthropology: Yes, the guns really do matter (December 19, 2012) revisited the post on Gun Culture, making the case that this was a simple issue for anthropologists to address.

 - Semi-Automatic Weapons Buyback – The Future of Gun Reform (December 18, 2012) attempted to urge a forward-looking policy in what seemed to be a moment of potential political change.